gamozolabs/gamozolabs.github.io/_posts/2019-10-07-vectorized_emulation_condbranch.markdown

 ![merge into master](/assets/cbranch_jit_inst5.png)

-Now we merge in the target branches for the active VMs which were just computed (`zmm0`), into the master target register (`zmm31`).
+Now we merge the target branches for the active VMs which were just computed (`zmm0`), into the master target register (`zmm31`).
 Since VMs can be disabled via divergence, `zmm31` holds the "master" copy of where all VMs want to go (including ones which have been masked off and are "waiting" to execute a certain target).

 `zmm31` now holds the target labels for every single lane with the updated results of this comparison!